-Other pathological diagnoses (intracardiac masses, left ventricular thrombus, valvular dysfunction, regional wall motion abnormalities, endocarditis, aortic dissection) may be suspected on FOCUS but additional evaluation, including referral for comprehensive echocardiography or cardiology consultation is recommended.
-Further hemodynamic assessment of intracardiac pressures, valvular pathology and diastolic function requires additional training in comprehensive echocardiography techniques.
+Other pathologic diagnoses (intracardiac masses, LV thrombus, valvular dysfunction, regional wall motion abnormalities, endocarditis, aortic dissection) may be suspected on FOCUS, but additional evaluation, including referral for comprehensive echocardiography or cardiology consultation, is recommended.
+Further hemodynamic assessment of intracardiac pressures, valvular pathology, and diastolic function requires additional training in comprehensive echocardiography techniques.

 Comprehensive echocardiographic examination or other imaging modalities are recommended in any case in which the focused findings and clinical presentations are discordant.
-Clinical scenarios and the information obtained from the focused use of cardiac ultrasound in emergent situations are distinctly different from those where comprehensive echocardiography are utilized and both types of studies have a role in optimizing patient care as will be outlined in the following sections.
-The role of emergency ultrasound, including FOCUS and other core emergency ultrasound applications, is discussed in ACEP's Emergency Ultrasound Imaging Compendium as well.
+Clinical scenarios and the information obtained from the focused use of cardiac ultrasound in emergent situations are distinctly different from those where comprehensive echocardiography are used, and both types of studies have a role in optimizing patient care as will be outlined in the